Skip to main content

 Most houses only have one Heating Zone.

-The Smart Radiator Thermostat X does not communicate with the Smart Thermostat X, which is the Zone Controller of the underfloor Heating Zone only.
+For instance, this works in houses with different heating zones for radiators and underfloor heating.
+The Smart Radiator Thermostat X doesn’t communicate with the Smart Thermostat X, which is the Zone Controller of the underfloor heating zone only.
 Radiators and underfloor heating are controlled independently of each other in this example.

 Did this answer your question?